Updated November 2025

 Ice skating is one of the best things to do in winter in Oregon, as there are many options across the state and it is an affordable activity!

-Some of the best outdoor ice rinks in Oregon include the Ashland Rotary Centennial Ice Rink in Ashland, Oregon ($8), Bill Collier Ice Arena in Klamath Falls, Oregon ($12), and Winter Village at Jerry Willey Plaza in Hillsboro, Oregon.
+Some of the best outdoor ice rinks in Oregon include the Ashland Rotary Centennial Ice Rink (Opens Nov 21st, 2025) in Ashland, Oregon ($8 for adults), Bill Collier Ice Arena in Klamath Falls, Oregon ($10 + $4 for skates), and Winter Village at Jerry Willey Plaza in Hillsboro, Oregon.

 Did you know that there are over 1,000 vineyards in Oregon?